 United Tissue Network: Based in Phoenix, AZ

 And have a Plan C for direct cremation, the lowest cost option, in the event the body is not accepted for whatever reason.
 It pays to do your homework in advance of a death in the family.
 Cremation costs can vary widely.
-A good place to start is the funeral home price list website Parting.com, which offers a zip code-searchable database.
+A good place to start are the funeral home price list websites Parting.com and Funeralocity.com.
+Both offer a zip code-searchable database.